-Drew is a professional pharmacist and hobbyist.
+Drew is a licensed pharmacist and hobbyist.
 He is always seeking new ways to earn through the internet and share knowledge with others.

 During your childhood memories, you might have suffered dealing with those orange-colored enemies.
 But did you know these carrots are good for your health?
 That it is loaded with evidenced-based health benefits?

 Carrots (Daucus carota) are mostly served as cubes, mashed, and even in strips.
 Even served as side-dish or extra ingredients to various cuisines.
 A yummy root veggie for everyone’s hungry tummy.